AxiansML/basics-qa-python/README.md

 # Basics on Quality Assurance in Python

-The basics towards better software with Python by means of development best practices.
+The basics towards better ML software with Python and MLOps, by means of development best practices.
 A work in progress with a continuous improvement mindset.

 **NOTICE:** Using UNIX shell commands in a Debian GNU/Linux Bash shell.